bigcode-project/bigcode-website/content/en/docs/about/ip.md

 toc: true
 ---

 We believe the soul of Big Code to be clear and transparent communication striving towards open collaboration.
-The project therefore runs under the following set of open licenses.
+The project therefore runs under the following set of open and permissive licenses.

 **Code**.
 All inbound code contributions (e.g. for model training or dataset analysis) must be made under an [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
 All outbound code will be made available under the Apache 2.0 license.
 The Apache 2.0 license is the most commonly used open source license due to its permissive character and clarity regarding copyright and patents.